-That does depend on who you ask of course.
-One woman will go for the more expensive brand, the other is happy with the cheaper one.
+Well, that depends on who you ask of course.
+One will go for the more expensive brand, the other is happy with the cheaper house brand.
 It depends on what you want to pay, but more importantly, on what’s most comfortable for your body.
 No matter how comfortable a tampon feels, always change it in time to prevent TSS.

 With or without applicator?

-Some women find it easy to insert a tampon, for others it’s a bit harder.
-Or maybe you don’t like to touch your vagina with your fingers?
-There’s a solution: the applicator.
+Some find it easy to insert a tampon, for others it’s a bit harder.
+Or maybe you don’t like to touch your vulva with your fingers?
+There’s a solution for this: the applicator.
 The tampon is the same as a regular one, but the applicator that comes with it doubles the size.
-This makes them easy to recognise by the long box.
+This makes them easily recognisable: just look for a long box.
 In countries such as Holland and Germany applicator tampons aren’t very popular, whereas in the UK they’re a common sight and in the United States they’re the most frequently used type of tampons.

 Organic or not?

 It’s causing a lot of commotion: ordinary tampons would contain toxins and loads of plastics.
 Since there’s no mandatory ingredients list (unless you live in the state of New York), what exactly the tampons are made of remains a well-kept secret; quite strange for products that are worn internally.
 No wonder many new ‘green’ tampon brands are launched.

 But don’t be fooled by an eco-looking packaging alone: real organic tampons are made from organic cotton (cotton is one of the most heavily sprayed crops in the world and traces of those pesticides can be found in the final product) and bleached with hydrogen peroxide (instead of chlorine).
 There are also eco-friendly alternatives for the packaging.
 Environmentally friendly menstruating isn’t only better for your vagina, but also for the environment.
 However, it’s also more expensive.